 This is the exact reason why you want to always send your dispute Letters by certified mail return receipt so you have the little green slip to show that you did in fact dispute the inaccurate information.
 I know this sounds small and trivial, but having this will not only make you feel better it will solidify any claim you have in the future.

 Identity theft accounts often will calls collection attempts to be made at you.
-Mini X collectors will use robocalls to harass you on your home phone and cell phone.
+Many times collectors will use robocalls to harass you on your home phone and cell phone.

-Having an accurate information on your credit report will destroy your credit scores.
-Not only will it destroy your credit scores but it will also calls you to have too many accounts on your credit report which may cause lenders to not want to lend you money and decline alone for you.
+Having inaccurate information on your credit report will destroy your credit scores.
+Not only will it destroy your credit scores but it will also cause you to have too many accounts on your credit report which may cause lenders to not want to lend you money and decline a loan for you.

-Even if you were to get the loan many times the interest rates you are given are extremely high and will calls you years of extra payments that were not necessary.
-Furthermore and identity theft situations, many times the thieves will create Criminal violations and provide your information which will cause you tremendous
+Even if you were to get the loan, many times the interest rates you are given are extremely high and will cause you years of extra payments that were not necessary.
+Furthermore, in identity theft situations, many times the thieves will cause criminal violations and provide your information which will cause you tremendous legal headaches.

 If you are a victim of identity theft, you must take immediate action or thing will continue to get worse.